-On 10 September 2021, the AER published a draft determination on the 2021 cost threshold review for the regulatory investment test for transmission (RIT-T) and the regulatory investment test for distribution (RIT-D) (collectively RITs).
-The AER's draft determination is that if the estimated capital cost of the investment option:
+On 19 November 2021, the AER published a final determination on the 2021 cost threshold review for the regulatory investment test for transmission (RIT-T) and the regulatory investment test for distribution (RIT-D) (collectively RITs).
+Our final determination upholds the decision of the draft determination published on 10 September 2021.
+Broadly, the AER's final determination is that if the estimated capital cost of the investment option:

 The RITs are cost-benefit tests that network businesses must undertake before building electricity network infrastructure.
 Network businesses are required to apply the RITs in instances where the capital costs of proposed transmission or distribution investments are above certain cost thresholds.
 The NER requires the AER to undertake a cost thresholds review every three years to ascertain whether in light of changes to input costs, the thresholds listed in clause 5.15.3 of the NER need to be amended to maintain their appropriateness.
 The last RIT cost threshold review was undertaken in 2018.